All Episodes

 No, you shouldn't force people to do that.

-Patty Murray and RFK, you know, exchanging have an exchange on HPV vaccines.
+Patty Murray and RFK, you know, exchanging, have an exchange on HPV vaccines.

-You know, I brought the little litigation.
+RFK, you know, I brought the little litigation I represent.

-I represent they don't let him answer.
+They don't let him answer.

-It's just a bunch of windbags.
+They're just a bunch of windbags.

 That's all they are.